stevana/stateful-pbt-with-fakes/README.md

 fix for parallel commands generation [issue](https://github.com/stevana/quickcheck-state-machine/issues/51) that I found while writing this post, and for proofreading.

+I also want to thank Larry Diehl for proofreading and making several suggestions on how to improve the text and make it more readable.

 [^1]: Is there a source for this story?
 I can't remember where I've
     heard it.
 This short